Jaisalmer Packages

 4. Sam Sand Dunes

 Sam Sand Dunes are situated about 42 km from Jaisalmer city and are among the tallest dunes in the Thar Desert, offering more open desert than the smaller patches found closer to the city.
-Most travellers pair a late afternoon arrival with a camel safari, an evening cultural program at the camp, and an overnight stay.
-Sunrise and sunset are the two times that make the visit worthwhile as the light changes the colour and texture of the sand.
+Most travellers on a Jaisalmer tour package pair a late afternoon arrival with a camel safari, an evening cultural program at the camp, and an overnight stay.
+Sunrise and sunset are the two times that make the visit worthwhile, as the light changes the colour and texture of the sand.

 - Main attractions: The open dune landscape, camel silhouettes at sunset, desert camp cultural evenings with folk music and dance.